Reflections on the Islamic Penal Law – A Clear Look at Islam –

 Flexibility and Ambiguity

 Relaxing or stiffening a penalty for a particular violation is an integral part of Islamic Law.
-Penalty in Islamic Law is dependent on the nature of the crime.
-Factors such as severity of damage, the background of the violator, his or her intent and repetition of the crime, play a major role in determining the extent of the penalty.
+The penalty in Islamic Law is dependent on the nature of the crime.
+Factors such as severity of damage, the background of the violator, his or her intent, and repetition of the crime, play a major role in determining the extent of the penalty.
 Furthermore, the Prophet said:

 According to the Prophet, the money he borrowed from Zayd ibn al-Luthah was due the following week.
 Nevertheless, the Prophet ordered Umar to give Zayd 8 dinars that he had owed him and an extra 8 dinars on top of it.
 When Umar objected and said: “O Prophet why the extra 8 dinars?”
 The Prophet replied: “This was a reward for him because you scared him with your threat.”
 Zayd ibn al-Luthah then said: “O Prophet of God, our Scripture told us that one of the signs of the Expected Prophet is that he will be with ample patience, I was only examining your patience and I believe you are the Prophet of God.”
 See al-Wafaa be Ahwal al Mustapha by al Jawzi.